You Don't Know My Name: Critical reception

 In a review for The Diary of Alicia Keys, Denise Boyd from BBC Music noted that "You Don't Know My Name" was "clearly the stand-out track.
 This is Alicia Keys at her best, sweet and soulful with a hint of the tickling piano keys – pure pleasure."
 In a critical review of The Diary of Alicia Keys, Mark Anthony Neal from PopMatters called the song the album's "singular moment of brilliance."
 He found that it was "another example of the real-deal hype surrounding Chi-town producer Kanye West [...] that could make Isaac Hayes, Teddy Pendergrass, David Porter and the late Barry White all blush praise.
 Choosing the song as the lead single is both a testament to J's faith in Keys as a pop artist and an admission that "You Don't Know My Name" is as good as pop-soul gets."
 Today described "You Don't Know My Name" as "vastly appealing retro-soul as Keys is both bold and coy, calling a man who has caught her eye to plead her romantic case."

 Jim Cooper, writing for SFGate, remarked: "On "You Don't Know My Name," Keys' rich voice floats over sweet Burt Bacharach-influenced strings and cascading harmonies.
 And even though she throws in a cheap spoken-word thing halfway through, it still ranks right alongside the previous record's hair-raising moments like "A Woman's Worth" and "Rock Wit U"."
 Billboard noted: "If this single is any indication of what's to come [on The Diary of Alicia Keys, fans will be thrilled [...]
 With creamy harmonizing on background vocals and cascading piano riffs, the Keys- and Kanye West- produced midtempo track is reminiscent of '60s-era ballads [...]
 While Keys' dialogue during the bridge is a little forced, the girl-next-door lyric and sweet sentiment more than compensate.
 Mainstream and adult R&B radio stations will undoubtedly jump on this one, based on Keys' solid track record and they won't be sorry."

 Rankings

 Blender placed the song at number 37 on its list of the 100 best songs of 2004.
 Pitchfork ranked "You Don't Know My Name/Will You Ever Know It?
 (Reggae Remix)" at number twenty-three on their list of Top 50 Singles of 2004.

+In August 2025, the song was ranked at number 85 on Billboards list of Top R&B/Rap Songs of the 21st Century.